Salta al contenuto principale della pagina

 EXAM DESCRIPTION

-The exam (in English) consists of two parts: the report and the written exam (1 hour).
+The exam (in English) consists of a written test lasting one hour.

 ASSESSMENT METHODS